rifatjahan1/Edusphere-client-project/README.md

 ## EDUSPHERE-CLIENT-PROJECT
 Edusphere is an educational platform designed to connect learners with a variety of courses and learning resources in a secure and user-friendly environment.
-This full-stack web application provides secure user authentication and content access using JSON Web Tokens (JWT).
+This full-stack web application provides secure user authentication.

 ## FEATURES: